 Jacobs said the transaction first announced in February 2017 was a good example of the Greenberg Traurig team’s ability to work with regulators in several states.

 “Insurance is something that’s regulated state by state, and there are different regulatory bodies that you find state by state,” Jacobs said.
 “And I think [it's] one of the unique things that you’ll find at Greenberg.”

 To effectively work with insurance regulators in different states, attorneys have to be familiar with the legal nuances in each states, Karlinsky said.

 “Every state has unique laws, although they are all very similar,” he said.
 “It’s a question when you are trying to work on these types of transactions of knowing the base set of laws, knowing any nuances in a particular state and knowing the regulator as well as to be able to get it approved effectively and efficiently.”

 The Pavonia purchase won’t have any effect on its policyholders, according to Karlinsky.
 They should see no change based on the change of ownership.

 Seller Enstar Group, a publicly traded company founded in Bermuda, bought Pavonia in 2013 from HSBC Finance.

-Some of Global Bankers’ members are Chicago-based Bankers Life Insurance Co., Colorado Bankers Life Insurance Co. and Southland National Insurance Corp. of Louisiana.
+Some of Global Bankers’ members are Florida-based Bankers Life Insurance Co., Colorado Bankers Life Insurance Co. and Southland National Insurance Corp. of Louisiana.

 The acquisition of insurance companies and insurance holding companies is a growing part of transactions — and is expected to grow more.